mr-pathak/tic-tac-toe/README.md

 ```

 # How to Play
+Like paper based Tic Tac Toe game, the player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

+In this edition, we accept any grid size but the winner is the one who succeeds in placing three consecutive marks.
+In later edition, we will make it based on users input.

 ```
 Please enter GRID size (N) or press ENTER to set default value (= 3)